solana-labs/ecosystem/projects/atomic.md

 Telegram: https://t.me/AtomicWalletNews
 ---
 Atomic is a non-custodial crypto wallet that provides support for SOL and SPL tokens built on the Solana network.
 Atomic also offers payment gateway features and crypto on-ramp capabilities.
+Atomic Wallet is a decentralized Cryptocurrency wallet that supports more than 500 coins and tokens, providing simplicity, safety, and convenience for its users.
+Atomic offers an anonymous exchange for more than 60 crypto assets with cashback rewards for every swap.